12Mosch/Cognify/docs/SPACED_REPETITION_IMPLEMENTATION.md

 ### Database Schema Updates

-The cards table has been extended with spaced repetition fields:
+The cards table has been extended with spaced repetition fields and optimized indexes:

 ```typescript
 cards: defineTable({